Posted 28th November 2024 | 3 Comments

 The Passenger Railway Services (Public Ownership) Act has received Royal Assent, and it means that public ownership of the former passenger franchises is now the default, rather than the last resort.

-Some parts of the 1993 Railways Act, which privatised the railway, have been repealed.
+Some parts of the 1993 Railways Act, which privatised the railway, have been amended.

 The first National Rail Contracts which are now set to be renationalised are Chiltern Railways and Govia Thameslink Railway, which both reach break points, also known as core expiry dates, on 1 April 2025.